Home | Stories and Essays

 pedantic.

-crisp and clear, with nary a wasted word, and he manages to deftly handle
+Troncoso's prose is crisp and clear, with nary a wasted word,

-numerous storylines over a long period of time in just 240 pages….
+and he manages to deftly handle numerous storylines over a long period of time

 When the novel

-begins, Pilar and Cuauhtémoc Martínez have just moved to Ysleta,
+begins, Pilar and Cuauhtémoc Martínez

 Part of this

-success lies in Troncoso's characters, each of which is given a distinct
+success lies in Troncoso's characters, each of which

-personality and appearance, with verbal and physical mannerisms that can be easily
+is given a distinct personality and appearance, with verbal and physical mannerisms

-imagined in the reader's mind.
-As we watch these characters develop, we see
+that can be easily imagined in the reader's mind.
+As we watch these characters

-their personality traits as children inform the choices they make as adults and
+develop, we see their personality traits as children inform the choices they

-ultimately manifest themselves as habits and/or neuroses.
-For example, as a
+make as adults and ultimately manifest themselves as habits and/or neuroses.

-child, Ismael, the youngest, is uncommonly bright, and we see this carry
+uncommonly bright, and we see this carry throughout his high school years as he

-and then earns a scholarship to an Ivy League university.
-But at the same time,
+League university.
+But at the same time, we see Ismael's

-rejected and his sense of being a fraud in any new or unfamiliar setting.
+sense of being a fraud in any new or unfamiliar setting.

 If any character is

 given short shrift, it is the eldest child, Julieta/Aliyah.
-Her

-transformation—from a slightly rebellious and sullen teenager, to a Central
+Her transformation—from a slightly rebellious and sullen teenager, to a Central

 American freedom fighter, to a Muslim convert living in

-also succeeds because of his ability to summarize in a clear, concise way—a
+Troncoso's novel also succeeds because of his ability to

-necessary skill when skipping five or 10 years between sections.
-Early in the book, Troncoso sums up Pilar and Cuauhtémoc's
+years between sections.
+Early in the book, Troncoso sums up Pilar

-courtship and move to the
+and Cuauhtémoc's courtship and move to the United

 "Ándale pues."
-The ‘new
+The ‘new method’ was the one valuable skill

-method’ was the one valuable skill Cuauhtémoc had salvaged from his brief foray
+Cuauhtémoc had salvaged from his brief foray into

 This is not simply